-Why should I use cleansing oils if I have oily and acne prone skin?
+Why should I use cleansing oils if I have oily or acne prone skin?

 Oil attracts oil, water attracts water.
 This is why you want to use a cleansing oil to dissolve makeup (which is often oil based), sunscreen, and the “dirty” oils trapped in your pores.
 The cleansing oil will bind to the dirt and oil and pull them out of your pores, giving you a deeper clean than water based cleansers.
 Cleansing oils will not strip your skin of its natural oils, otherwise your skin will overcompensate by producing even more oil.
 It leaves your skin super soft and hydrated!